jiecao-fm/FZEasyFile/README.md

 An easy way to create or overwrite file in sandbox

 #What is it?
 It’s tedious, boring and unreadable to use iOS’s sdk to manage file directly.
 FZEasyFile provides an easy way to create or overwrite file in sandbox.
-If you want to create a file, you just tell FZEasyFile your file name, which is ”my/file/path/info.txt”.
-You don’t need to care about what the root directory is or whether the directory “my/file/path/” exists.
+If you want to create a file, you just tell FZEasyFile your file name, which is "my/file/path/info.txt".
+You don’t need to care about what the root directory is or whether the directory "my/file/path/" exists.

-Actually, the root directory is “Documents” in sandbox, “my/file/path” will be create automatically if not exists.
+Actually, the root directory is “Documents” in sandbox, "my/file/path" will be create automatically if not exists.

 #Usage
 ###Import the source files
-Drag “FZEasyFile.h” and “FZEasyFile.m” to your project.
+Drag "FZEasyFile.h" and "FZEasyFile.m" to your project.
 And import .h file in your source file:
 ```objective-c
 #import "FZEasyFile.h"
 ```